Nabcellent/Codeigniter4-eloquent/README.md

 php spark eloquent:publish
 ```

-## Costuming view pagination
+## Customizing view pagination
-The default view for pagination available with preset for bootstrap4 and basic html, if you want to costumize
+The default view for pagination available with preset for bootstrap4 and basic html, if you want to customize
 just copy from `\vendor\nabcellent\codeigniter4-eloquent\src\Views\Bootstrap4.php` and modify with your style after that put on folder App\Views.
 Finnaly change your config in `App\Config\Eloquent.php`

 ## Setup services eloquent